-Well, there was one Gestapo that I did want to see the Big Chief of them all - Heinrich Himmler himself.
-But I was told that seeing him was almost as difficult as getting an audience with the Fuehrer, because he systematically shuns publicity and is therefore journalistically one of Germany's most inaccessible personalities.
+Well, there was one "Gestapo" that I did want to see the Big Chief of them all-Heinrich Himmler himself.
+But I was told that seeing him was almost as difficult as getting an audience with the Fuehrer, systematically shuns publicity and is journalistically one of Germany's most inaccessible personalities.
 Naturally, that made me all the more eager to interview him.
 I finally did, the very day before I left Berlin.
 It was one of those by-products from my enhanced popularity which I encountered when I returned from Budapest, and which was undoubtedly due to my having strictly kept my word regarding the Hitler audience.
-Journalistically, this was a clear "scoop," for I was told by the Propaganda Ministry that mine was the first interview Himmler had ever given a foreign correspondent.
+Journalistically, this was a clear "scoop," for I was told by the Propaganda Ministry that mine Himmler had ever given was the first interview correspondent.